.flowconfig [options]

 For more on lazy modes, see the lazy modes docs.

-root to use that lazy mode (or no lazy mode if set to none
+root to use lazy mode (or no lazy mode if set to false).
+This option can

 max_header_tokens